Panera Bread Ten Vegetable Soup (copycat recipe)

 Frequently Asked Questions about this recipe

-Can I substitute black beans for the garbamzo beans in this Panera Vegetable Soup recipe?
+Can I substitute black beans for the garbanzo beans in this copycat Panera Vegetable Soup recipe?

-Sure!
-This vegan ten vegetable soup recipe is quite versatile and still tastes great with most varieties of beans.
+You can replace the chickpeas in this recipe with any beans you have.
+This vegan soup recipe is quite versatile and tastes great with most varieties of beans.

 Can I substitute vegetable stock for the veggie broth in this Panera soup recipe?